What's considered an effective rewards strategy has evolved in recent years.

 When in Doubt, Ask

-Because Verizon has thousands of employees in every demographic group, its benefits have to cover many bases.
-“We have young professionals early in their careers, employees who are parents and long-tenured employees,” Hammock says.
-“Our focus is on whether we have the benefits that provide the choices” that can meet the needs of this very diverse group.
+With thousands of employees in every demographic group, Verizon's employee benefits have to cover many bases.
+"We have young professionals early in their careers, employees who are parents, and long-tenured employees," Hammock says.
+"Our focus is on whether we have the benefits that provide the choices" that can meet the needs of this very diverse group.

 To that end, Verizon conducts quarterly employee engagement surveys and supplements those findings with feedback through other channels, including focus groups.
-As is the case for many companies, employee attrition at Verizon has been higher than normal amid the pandemic, and the company is looking for ways to increase retention.
+As is the case at many companies, employee attrition at Verizon has been higher than normal since the pandemic, and the company is looking for ways to increase retention.

-For company leaders, the public health crisis led to a broader perspective on what mental health and wellness means for many workers.
-For example, in addition to offering traditional mental health support such as employee assistance programs and access to therapy, Verizon significantly expanded its support for caregivers.
-With people working remotely, “sometimes mental health means that you just need to get out of the house,” Hammock says.
-“We provide backup care at any time for employees with any kind of caregiving responsibilities.”
+For company leaders, the pandemic led to a broader perspective on what mental health and wellness means for many workers.
+For example, in addition to offering traditional mental health support like employee assistance programs and access to therapy, Verizon significantly expanded its support for caregivers.
+With people working remotely, "sometimes mental health means that you just need to get out of the house," Hammock says.
+"We provide backup care at any time for employees with any kind of caregiving responsibilities."

 Global companies may also need to act on employee feedback based on geography.
-With offices in 15 countries, SES-imagotag has discovered differences in employee benefits preferences across various regions and offices.
-So, when company surveys indicated that employees in North America value more downtime, the company acted to meet this need by closing all of its offices in this region during the U.S. Thanksgiving holiday week.
+With offices in 15 countries, SES-imagotag recognizes that benefits valued by employees in one region or office may not appeal to employees in other locations.
+For example, when the company's surveys indicated that employees in North America value more downtime, the company acted to meet this need by closing all of its offices in this region during the U.S. Thanksgiving holiday week.

-This decision also meshed with the company’s strategic needs.
-Since SES-imagotag is a supplier of electronic shelving systems for the retail industry, this break presents a good opportunity for employees “to spend time with their loved ones so they can come back rested and ready for the holiday season,” Bribine says.
+This decision also meshed with the company's strategic needs.
+As a supplier of electronic shelving systems for the retail industry, this break is a good time for employees "to spend time with their loved ones so they can come back rested and ready for the holiday season," Bribine says.